Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: MINH TU

-Although the Vietnamese team took the initiative to start slowly to probe, they were quickly drawn into the fast and powerful play of U.23 Australia.
+Although the Vietnamese team took the initiative to enter the game slowly to probe, they were quickly drawn into the fast and powerful play of U.23 Australia.
 In the 6th minute, Aideen Hogan Keane jumped high to head the ball from an accurate cross, opening the score for the away team.

 Prime Minister Pham Minh Chinh went down to the field to encourage the Vietnamese women's team: The girls fought bravely! - Photo 12.